Subaru-PFS/ets_fiberalloc/README.md

  3. Dec. [deg.]
  4. Exposure Time [sec.]
  5. Priority [1(highest) - 15(lowest)]
+---- optionally ----
- 6. Magnitude [AB mag]. (optional)
+ 6. Magnitude [ABmag]
- 7. Redshift (optional)
+ 7. Redshift
- 8. Object Type (optional)
+ 8. Object Type

-Lines starting with "#" are ignored.

 The code first loads the required data set, and then runs the fiber assignment algorithm assuming that the telescope points at the specified position position.

-Then all sources with a distance >190mm from the center are discarded.
-This is done for testing purposes only - to make sure all targets can be observed easily.

 For each exposure, the code
 - determines which targets are observed with which fibers